15 amazing ways to experience Korean culture in Seoul

 Suwon’s Hwaseong Fortress: big influence on Korean culture

 One of the best way to immerse yourself in Korean culture is enjoying its performances.
-In order to promote folk plays spreading to public, Nori Madang offers traditional performances held every weekends and about 120 performances every year.
+In order to promote folk plays spreading to public, Nori Madang offers traditional performances every weekends and about 120 performances every year.

 Your tour ends with happiness, pleasure and fulillness.
 I am sure that though there are some neighbors like Chinese, Japan and Vietnam being rich in culture, Korea definitely brings you a very different and distinct taste of culture.
 Come to Korea, particularly Seoul to not also exploring Korean culture but also reflecting yourself in the ancient history.